VaishnaviKrishna/adult-dataset/README.md

 * Data obtained from : https://archive.ics.uci.edu/ml/datasets/Adult

 # Software
 * The analysis and implementation has been done using Python 3.6 version.
+The versions of the external libraries used are as mentioned below: